libriscv/rvscript/README.md

 This repository implements a game engine oriented scripting system using [libriscv](https://github.com/fwsGonzo/libriscv) as a backend.
 By using a fast virtual machine with low call overhead and modern programming techniques like compile-time programming we can have a fast budgeted script that lives in a separate address space.

-The environment is freestanding C++17 (or later) with an option for enabling RTTI and exceptions.
+The guest environment is modern C++20 using GCC 10.2 with an option for enabling RTTI and exceptions.
 Several CRT functions have been implemented as system calls, and will have native speeds.
+There is also Nim support and some example code.

-The example C++ environment has some basic example timers and threads, as well as multiple machines to call into and between.
+The example program has some basic example timers and threads, as well as multiple machines to call into and between.
 The repository is a starting point for anyone who wants to try to use this in their game engine.

 In no uncertain terms: This requires compiling ahead of time, and there is no JIT, although that means you can use it on consoles.
 I have no issues compiling my script on WSL2 or any Linux.